East Gwillimbury GO Station

 East Gwillimbury GO Station is a train and bus station in the GO Transit network located in East Gwillimbury, Ontario, Canada.
 It is a stop on the Barrie line train service.
 The station was opened on November 1, 2004.

 Services

 East Gwillimbury station has weekday train service consisting of 10 trains southbound to Union Station in the morning, 1 train northbound to Bradford in the early afternoon, 7 trains northbound to Barrie in the afternoon and 2 trains northbound to Bradford in the evening and night.
-At other times, GO bus route 68 operates hourly between Barrie Bus Terminal and Aurora GO Station, where passengers can connect to the all-day train service to Toronto.
+At other times, GO bus route 68 operates hourly between Barrie Allandale Transit Terminal and Aurora GO Station, where passengers can connect to the all-day train service to Toronto.

 Weekend train service consists of 3 trains southbound to Union station in the morning and 3 trains returning northbound in the afternoon and evening.
-At other times, the station is served by GO bus route 68 which operates hourly between Barrie Bus Terminal and Aurora GO station, where passengers can transfer to the all-day weekend train service toward Toronto.
+At other times, the station is served by GO bus route 68 which operates hourly between Barrie Allandale Transit Terminal and Aurora GO station, where passengers can transfer to the all-day weekend train service toward Toronto.